How Is Salvation Received?

 The Jews, who place their hope of salvation on the works of the Old Law, are under a curse.
 The Law requires that the laws be kept perfectly (Deuteronomy 27:26; Jeremiah 11:3; Ezekiel 20:11).
 But no one keeps the laws perfectly because everyone sins (James 2:10).
 Thus, the Law condemns those who attempt to live by it.

-Paul also quotes Habakkuk 2:4 to prove that justification comes by faith and not by the law itself.
-Habakkuk is dealing with how a righteous God could allow His people to be destroyed and God’s response is the righteous man lives by faith.
+Paul also quotes Habakkuk 2:4 to prove that justification comes from faith and not from the law itself.
+Habakkuk deals with how a righteous God could allow His people to be destroyed, and God’s response is that the righteous man lives by faith.
 You have to trust that God is doing the best things for you and guiding you in the right direction.
 Quoting Leviticus 18:5, Paul proves that the Law states that the obedient man lives by the Law, but this doesn’t justify a man or make him righteous.

 The law requires perfect keeping in order to live, but through faith in Jesus, even though we are imperfect at keeping the law, Jesus purchased with his death so that we can be justified anyway.